ChristosCM/BeyondLimits/Prototype/BlogEventDatabase/README.md

 , etc. It also stores volunteer information, and has a linking table between the events and volunteers; what \n events did a volunteer take part in.
 In the final product this could be linked to a page; on the admin page\n which shows graphs of correlations between statistics.
 I have demonstrated this in the chartexample.html file.

+I see the charts being combined into the admin page and being linked to data coming from the database.
+The \n blog page will be able to link to the database on the backend which will be updated; adding posts and testimonials,\n on the admin page.
+The events page will also be fully customisable from the admin page; pictures will be changeable, \n event titles, text, etc.